 While we've sourced all of the cat vaccination information and recommendations below directly from leading veterinarians across the country, please make sure to seek out the advice of your own veterinarian or find a trusted vet near you using the GeniusVets Directory.

 A vaccination is an injection of a mixture of molecules that will help stimulate an immune response to a specific disease.
 The cat’s body will recognize the pathogen and fight it off.
 A common one would be the rabies vaccine.
 In the rabies vaccine, there are parts of the rabies virus, but not the entire virus.
-It's not an active or live virus, but parts of the virus that we inject along with other chemicals into your cat to help them start to build antibodies, to protect them against exposure to rabies, and keep them safe.
+It's not an active or live virus, but parts of the virus that we inject along with other chemicals into your cat to help them start to build antibodies, protect them against exposure to rabies, and keep them safe.
 We also have vaccines for many various diseases in cats.
 There is the feline leukemia vaccine and what we call the distemper vaccine, a combination of several diseases that can cause feline distemper and various respiratory diseases.

 Yes, vaccinations are necessary as they can prevent fatal and zoonotic diseases.
-Rabies is a disease that, if your cat were to contract it, it could be fatal to your cat, and if you were to contract it, it could be fatal to you.
+Rabies is a disease that, if your cat were to contract it, could be fatal to your cat, and if you were to contract it, it could be fatal to you.
 Other diseases may not be zoonotic or transmissible to humans, but they could still be very dangerous or fatal to your cat.
 State law requires rabies vaccinations for all cats and, even if they’re inside 100 percent of the time, you should get your cat vaccinated against rabies.
 Unfortunately, bats can get into just about any house and bite your cat, possibly infecting them with rabies.
 You can't always tell if you or your cat have been bitten, and that's still a potential vector for rabies.
 We must keep all of our pets safe so that we keep ourselves safe.

-Most veterinarians recommend doing distemper shots every three years until cats about anywhere between 8 to 10 years old—again, even indoor cats, as you need to protect them from exposure to disease through screens.
+Most veterinarians recommend doing distemper shots every three years until cats are about anywhere between 8 to 10 years old—again, even indoor cats, as you need to protect them from exposure to disease through screens.
 For cats going outside, your veterinarian will also recommend the leukemia vaccine because that is a disease that we can't cure, and it can cause several health problems.
 Leukemia is transmitted from cat to cat, usually through an aggressive activity like scratching or biting.

 Rabies vaccines are required for all domestic cats, dogs, and ferrets in the United States.
 Rabies vaccinations start when they're a kitten and are continued throughout their life.
 Another vaccine is called feline viral rhinotracheitis, calicivirus, and panleukopenia, and that is your constellation of upper respiratory infections that cats can get.
 Because these infections are viral, you can bring them in on fomites on your jacket or other things you bring in from the outside.
 So even if your cat's indoor-only, we do recommend protecting them against these viral infections every year.
 Sometimes plans change between kittenhood and a year old, and we end up letting kitties out, or they get out because they're wily little creatures, and we want to make sure that they're safe.
 Finally, we typically vaccinate for the feline leukemia virus, transmitted by bite wounds from cat to cat.
 That’s more of an issue for outdoor cats.